 About Images from the History of Medicine Images from the History of Medicine (IHM) provides online access to historical images from the National Library of Medicine's (NLM) History of Medicine Division.
 IHM is available through NLM's Digital Collections, a free online resource of biomedical books and still and moving images.
 IHM is a collection of historical portraits, photographs, fine prints, caricatures, posters, and other graphic art that illustrates the social and historical aspects of medicine from the Middle Ages to the present.
 The collection covers subjects ranging from medieval medical practice to 19th century slum conditions to World War I hospitals to the international fight against drug abuse and AIDS.
-The collection also includes all of the images from the freely-available book Hidden Treasure: The National Library of Medicine, which showcases the National Library of Medicine and its remarkable historical collections IHM is also available in Open-iSM, NLM's open access biomedical image search engine from the Lister Hill National Center for Biomedical Communications (LHNCBC).
-Open-iSM enables search and retrieval of abstracts and images (including charts, graphs, clinical images, etc.) from open source literature and biomedical image collections.
+The collection includes all of the images from the freely-available book Hidden Treasure: The National Library of Medicine, which showcases the National Library of Medicine and its remarkable historical collections, as well as the images from the book Images of America: US National Library of Medicine, an illustrated history of the Library.
 A selection of public domain images from IHM is also available on HMD's Flickr Commons site.

-Main entrance to the National Library of Medicine, ca. 1965 NLM Image ID: A033452 About the History of Medicine Division at the National Library of Medicine The National Library of Medicine's History of Medicine Division collects, preserves, makes available, and interprets for diverse audiences one of the world's richest collections of historical material related to human health and disease.
+Main entrance to the National Library of Medicine, ca. 1965 NLM Image ID: 101643395 About the History of Medicine Division at the National Library of Medicine The National Library of Medicine's History of Medicine Division collects, preserves, makes available, and interprets for diverse audiences one of the world's richest collections of historical material related to human health and disease.
 Our collections include:

-- A rapidly-growing digital collection of books, audiovisuals, still images, manuscripts, and oral histories. - Manuscripts dating as far back as the 11th century. - Over 600,000 printed works, including 580 incunabula (Western books printed before 1501), some 57,000 16th-18th century books, and over 400,000 titles published between 1801 and 1913. - Modern manuscripts, including the personal papers of such figures as Joshua Lederberg, Marshall Nirenberg, Luther Terry, and C. Everett Koop. - Organizational archives from such groups as the Medical Library Association and the American College of Nurse-Midwives. - Over 10,000 historical audiovisuals. - Over 150,000 historical prints and photographs.
+- A rapidly-growing digital collection of books, audiovisuals, still images, manuscripts, and oral histories. - Terabytes of born-digital content, including web sites, blogs, and social media. - Manuscripts dating as far back as the 11th century. - Over 600,000 printed works, including 580 incunabula (Western books printed before 1501), some 57,000 16th-18th century books, and over 400,000 titles published between 1801 and 1913. - Modern manuscripts, including the personal papers of such figures as Joshua Lederberg, Marshall Nirenberg, Luther Terry, and C. Everett Koop. - Organizational archives from such groups as the Medical Library Association and the American College of Nurse-Midwives. - Over 10,000 historical audiovisuals. - Over 150,000 historical prints and photographs.